Remembering Staff Sergeant Jacob McMillan

 jacob mcmillan

-Tucker Axum adjusting uniform at Jacob McMillan’s wedding reception.
+Tucker Axum adjusting uniform at Jacob McMillan’s wedding reception

 “Crazy, huh?”
 I replied.

-He laughed in astonishment.
+He shook his head, laughing in astonishment.
 “That’s freakin’ wild!”

 I handed him the checklist.
 “You’re my copilot.
 Let’s check ’em off one by one.”